Osimhen in action as Napoli lose against Granada in Europa League | Goal.com

 The forward has battled with injury, indiscipline and coronavirus problems in the campaign which have limited his playing time.

-Osimhen spearheaded Napoli attack against the Nasrids but despite his effort, Napoli were unable to continue in the winning way after defeating Juventus last time out to end a three-game winless run.
+Osimhen spearheaded the Napoli attack against the Nasrids but despite his efforts, the visitors were unable to continue in winning ways after defeating Juventus last time out to end a three-game winless run.

 Granada hit the ground running in the encounter, opening the scoring as early as the 18th minute through Yangel Herrera.